nithinvarma411/Ecommerce-Follow-Along/README.md

 - Created a page for displaying the order details
 - Connected frontend and backend
 - Created a frontend route for displaying order details

+## Milestone 28: Created a cancel order button

+In this session i have covered:
+- Created a button for cancelling the order
+- Created a backend controller for cancelling the order
+- Created a backend router for cancelling the order
+- Connected backend with frontend